 Effective Representation For Unpaid Overtime

 Do you know you’re owed money but need help to recover it?
-The wage violation attorneys at McDonald & Kloth will review all existing policies of the employer, as well as the details surrounding the employee’s job.
+The wage violation attorneys at McDonald & Kloth, LLC will review all existing policies of the employer, as well as the details surrounding the employee’s job.
 All of this information is used to create an effective defense against claims.
 Contact us today.